Jacob Gaudaur: Final championship race

 In November 1899 Gaudaur expressed a wish to retire.
 He apparently declined to row George Towns of Australia who had offered to row anyone in the world, but Gaudaur preferred, for up to £1000 on the Thames.
 Gaudaur proposed handing the Title to another Canadian.
 He must have thought better of it and then accepted a proper challenge for the Title from Towns.
-The match was agreed to be sculled on 7 September 1901 and it was to take place at Lake of the Woods, Ontario.
+The match was agreed to be sculled on September 7, 1901, and it was to take place at Lake of the Woods, Ontario.
 This was the first time a Championship race took place on a lake.
 The next was in 1933.

 Thousands of spectators witnessed the race.
 The water was calm and he weather favourable.
 Gaudaur had the inside and better position but it was not to help him.
 Towns shot ahead at the start but the Champion was soon on even terms.
 However Towns was the stronger of the two and then went ahead to cross the line by four lengths.
 The time was 20m.30s, a slower time than normal.

 Later life

-After retiring from sculling Gaudaur became a popular and much sought-after fishing guide.
-No-one knew Lake Simcoe as he did.
+After retiring from sculling, Gaudaur became a popular and much sought-after fishing guide.
+He had expert knowledge of Lake Simcoe.

+Gaudaur died on October 11, 1937, at Orillia.
+He was inducted into Canada's Sports Hall of Fame in 1956, and into the Orillia Hall of Fame in 1966.
+Gaudaur was the father of another Jake Gaudaur—a well-known Canadian football player and Canadian Football League Commissioner.
+Jacob's father Frank was also a sculler.

 A bridge at the Narrows, near where his home was, is called the Jake Gaudaur Bridge.
 Also a Historical Plaque was erected in 1960 in his memory.
 It is now in Centennial Park.
 A road in Vaughan, Ontario, Gaudaur Road, is named after him.
 This road runs off Hanlan Road.

-Gaudaur died on October 11, 1937 at Orillia.
-He was inducted into the Canadian Sports Hall of Fame in 1956, and into the Orillia Hall of Fame in 1966.

-Gaudaur was the father of another Jake Gaudaur—a well-known Canadian Footballer and Commissioner.